wkgcass/vproxy/doc/switch.md

 For more info, you may check the `Out-Of-Date` article `ManagingWindowsTAPDrivers – OpenVPN Community`, it seems the web page cannot be directly accessed (maybe because of a check to the referrer header), so use a google [search page](https://www.google.com/search?q=https%3A%2F%2Fcommunity.openvpn.net%2Fopenvpn%2Fwiki%2FManagingWindowsTAPDrivers&oq=https%3A%2F%2Fcommunity.openvpn.net%2Fopenvpn%2Fwiki%2FManagingWindowsTAPDrivers) instead.
 It's a little bit old, but there are some useful info (which I referred to when adapting the Windows implementation).
 In the article, chapter `Manual configuration of the TAP-Windows adapter` tells you how to configure a tap adapter, and chapter `Installing and uninstalling TAP-drivers` tells you how to add/remove a tap adapter.

+You can also use the bat scripts in `C:\Program Files\TAP-Windows\bin` to add a new tap device.
+It's recommended to rename the new devices to short names before using.

 ### 1. create the switch